 If you want... a gourmet getaway

 The food scene in Bendigo is fresh, fun and thriving thanks to a range of contemporary spaces that have popped up over the last five years.
-Harvest Rotisserie and Patisserie is ideal for pastry fiends seeking tasty lunch options – like a smoked eggplant and seasoned roast beef roll, fresh from the rotisserie – and a sip of its signature rosé (in fact, clear your afternoon – they sport a very appealing cellar door, too).
+Harvest is a rotisserie, patisserie, deli and bar.
+It's ideal for pastry fiends seeking tasty lunch options – like a roll stuffed with something fresh from the rotisserie (ask your server what's cooking) – and a sip of its signature rosé (in fact, clear your afternoon – they sport a very appealing cellar door, too).
 Chancery Lane is home to a handful of bars and eateries worth their weight in gold – look for The Dispensary to sip a spritz and fill up on bao.
 And don’t discount the town stalwarts.
-Masons of Bendigo is renowned (and hatted) for delicious, honest, farm-to-table far; Woodhouse restaurant flames locally sourced steaks on a grill fired with redgum; while The Old Boundary Hotel is the port of call for travellers seeking the town’s historic meeting place.
+Masons of Bendigo is renowned (and hatted) for delicious, honest, farm-to-table fare; Woodhouse restaurant flames locally sourced steaks on a grill fired with red gum; while The Old Boundary Hotel is the port of call for travellers seeking the town’s historic meeting place.